Children’s Enrichment Center

 • Experience God’s love and forgiveness through teachers and the church as a community of faith.

-• Opportunities to experience trust of their environment and teachers through boundaries set for them and about God's love for all God's creation including people of different cultures, races, and religions.
+• Opportunities to experience trust of their environment and teachers through boundaries set for them and know of God’s love for all of God’s creation, including people of different cultures, races, and religions.

 • Bible themed art centers and stories.